 Finding the Best Places to Retire Since 2006!

-Overview: Idyllic, comfortable Gulf Breeze sits at the end of a peninsula on the western Florida Panhandle and is considered a suburb of Pensacola, which is just across the bay.
-The Naval Live Oaks Reservation, part of the Gulf Islands National Seashore, is just to the east and has the kind of white sand beaches and azure waters that are found on old-fashioned picture postcards.
+Idyllic Gulf Breeze sits at the end of the Fairpoint Peninsula on the western Florida Panhandle and is considered a suburb of Pensacola, which is just six miles away across Santa Rosa Sound via the Pensacola Bay Bridge.
+White sand beaches and azure waters, the kind found on old-fashioned picture postcards, are next door in the Naval Live Oaks Preserve, which is part of the Gulf Islands National Seashore, and on Pensacola Beach, just across the water.

 Restoration of Deadman's Island, a migratory bird drop zone and a recreational paradise, has been a focal point for the city since 2007.
-Much of the restoration work was destroyed by the BP Oil Spill in 2010, but the city continues its efforts to rebuild Deadman's.
 The island's current uses include paddleboarding, crabbing, and kayaking.

 Climate: This area has a humid subtropical climate, meaning two seasons per year, one hot and humid and one less hot and less humid.
-On average, the area receives 63 inches of rain per year.
+On average, Gulf Breeze receives 63 inches of rain per year.

 Public Transit: Yes